back to buchty.net

 Oscillator Interrupt Register

-• Through this register, the number of operating oscillators is controlled.
-To enable one or more oscillators one must multiply the desired number of oscillators (up to 32) by two and enter that number into this register, therefore any number from 2 to 64 is allowed and will enable the corresponding oscillators in sequential order.
+• The number of operating oscillators is set by this register.
+To enable one or more oscillators, one must multiply the desired number of oscillators (up to 32) by two and enter that number into this register.
+Therefore, any number from 2 to 64 is allowed and will enable the corresponding oscillators in sequential order.
 Low-numbered oscillators cannot be skipped in order to enable higher-numbered ones.
 Also, a minimum of one oscillator is always enabled, which is also the reset default.

 In the SQ80 this register is set to $2e so that 24 oscillators are enabled.

 • The ADCR contains the output value of the internal successive-approximation ADC.
-An analogue input signal can be sampled (at which pin I´ll have to figure out) and the result of the conversion is stored in this register right after completing the conversion.
+The input signal fed into the corresponding input can be sampled and the result of the conversion is stored in this register right after completing the conversion.
 Reading this register initiates the conversion process, taking 31 microseconds.
 If this register is read before a running conversion process has ended, that value will be discarded and a new conversion will begin.

 The SQ80 uses this register for sampling pitch bend, modulation wheel, data input slider, and the foot controller.
 (In software, the wheels get some more processing though, to make them less steppy.)